 If you still can’t locate any family members, the next step is probably to gain access to the property and see if you can find letters from family, a Last Will and Testament, or other documents that can help determine who is supposed to be in charge of selling the property.

-But you can’t just bust down the down and enter unless you have legal authority.
+But you can’t just bust down the door and enter unless you have legal authority.
 In Arizona, to get the legal authority to enter the house, you can apply to the court to become a Special Administrator.
 The applicable statutes are A.R.S. §§ 14-3614 through 14-3618.
 Your appointment as Special Administrator will only last for a limited period (usually a few months).
 It also does not entitle you to transfer or sell anything.
 It merely entitles you to enter the property, secure it, and look for documents that could help determine who you should contact.

 What If You Can’t Find a Will or Any Relatives?